-Skin cancer can affect a wide range of people.
+Skin cancer affects a wide range of people.
 With more than one million skin cancers diagnosed each year, it is the most common form of cancer in the United States.
-One in five Americans will develop skin cancer in the course of their lifetime and more than 20 Americans die each day from skin cancer, predominantly from melanoma.
+One in five Americans will develop skin cancer during their lifetime.
+More than 20 Americans die each day from skin cancer, predominantly from melanoma.

-What is Mohs Surgery?
+What is Mohs surgery?

-Mohs Micrographic Surgery was developed in the 1930s by Dr. Frederic Mohs and is considered the most effective technique for treating many squamous cell carcinomas and basal cell carcinomas, the two most common types of skin cancer.
+Mohs micrographic surgery was developed in the 1930s by Dr. Frederic Mohs and is considered the most effective technique for treating many squamous cell carcinomas and basal cell carcinomas, the two most common types of skin cancer.

 Mohs surgery is the only type of treatment in which the doctor can see exactly where the cancer stops, sparing as much healthy tissue as possible.
 Saving healthy tissue is especially important when cancer develops in areas with a small amount of tissue beneath the skin, such as the eyelid, ear or hand.

-What is it like to have Mohs Surgery?
+What is it like to have Mohs surgery?

-The surgeon will start surgery by cutting out the visible skin cancer.
-Next, the surgeon will remove a thin layer of the surrounding skin.
+While the anesthetic takes effect, the surgeon will examine the affected area.
+Then the surgeon will start by cutting out the visible skin cancer and removing a thin layer of the surrounding skin.
 The patient is bandaged while the surgeon examines the removed skin under a microscope, looking for cancer cells.
 If cancer cells are found, the surgeon will remove another layer of skin.

 Some patients may require a skin graft or other type of surgery to minimize scarring and help the area heal.

 What are the results?

-Where can I have Mohs Surgery?
+Where can I have Mohs surgery?

 At Columbia Skin Clinic, our board-certified, fellowship-trained Mohs surgeon serves as both the pathologist and reconstructive surgeon.
 We understand that skin cancer can be a scary diagnosis.
 Our physicians and staff are here to walk you through the treatment process and treat your specific case.